 Another era-defining musician, Mason Ramsey's rise to stardom began with one single Walmart rendition Hank Williams Sr.'s "Lovesick Blues."
 After 54 million YouTube views, he's become a cultural phenomenon and actual country music act.

 14. The Atlanta Hawks' Philips Arena

-The arena Vince Carter will play his 21st NBA season in hasn’t been around as long as Carter has.
-Philips Arena opened September 18, 1999 and plays host to the Hawks, the WNBA’s Atlanta Dream, and the now departed Atlanta Thrashers of the NHL.
+The arena Vince Carter is playing his 21st NBA season in hasn't been around as long as Carter has.
+Philips Arena opened September 18, 1999 and plays host to the Hawks, the WNBA's Atlanta Dream, and the now-departed Atlanta Thrashers of the NHL.

 15. The Sopranos

 The show first aired January 10, 1999, and we still don't know whether Tony Soprano was murdered or not.
 Numerous Emmy and Golden Globe awards define one of the greatest television series of all time.
 Don't worry, a prequel is apparently in the works.